Possible bound states in the triple-$\eta_c$ and triple-$J/\psi$ systems

-The DR can be applied safely for the perturbative contribution in Fig.~\ref{fig:pert}, where all the involved propagator powers $n_i=1$.
+The DR can be safely applied to the perturbative contribution in Fig.~\ref{fig:pert}, where all the involved propagator powers satisfy $n_i=1$.
 In Fig.~\ref{fig1}(b-c), the high-power propagators in $\Pi_{b/c}^{\langle G^2\rangle} (q^2)$ can break the applicability of DR. If $n_0 + n_1 \geq 4$ in a certain loop, the application of DR will lead to a divergent result.
 The calculations for integrals with tensor structures (tensor integrals) exhibit very similar properties.
 In such cases, the generalized dispersion relation (GDR) should be applied to deal with the small-circle subtraction problem and provide convergent calculations~\cite{Chen:2024ppj}.
 One can verify this easily by computing the one-loop bubble diagram.
 Given that the GDR representation for an integral is analytically challenging and computationally expensive, we employ the following techniques in practice to circumvent the need for GDR in our calculations of Fig.~\ref{fig1}(b-c).

 To calculate $\Pi_{b}^{\langle G^2\rangle} (q^2)$ in Fig.~\ref{fig:GG1}, one should confront the integrals with the propagator power vector $\vec{n} = (2, 2, 1, 1, 1, 1)$.
-If one integrates the inner momenta $k_1$ in the first loop, it is obvious that DR fails for such integrals, and then GDR must be applied mandatory.
+If one integrates the inner momentum $k_1$ in the first loop, it is obvious that DR fails for such integrals, and GDR must be mandatorily applied.
 By reordering the integration sequence, for example, integrating $k_2$ first (involving $ D_0 $ and $ D_2$) followed by $ k_1$ — the propagator power configuration transforms into $\vec{n} = (2, 1, 2, 1, 1, 1) $ satisfying $ n_0 + n_i < 4 $ at each loop.
 This modified configuration allows DR to be applicable, eliminating the need for GDR.